ashn-dot-dev/site/src/blog/2021-02-06-programming-language-name-generator.md

 ```

 With this *revolutionary* technology you too can generate your own vaguely
-western sounding three-to-four letter name that is guaranteed catapult your
+western sounding three-to-four letter name that is guaranteed to catapult your
 language to the top of the GitHub trending page!

 Download the sources for yourself from